Stability-Preserving, Time-Efficient Mechanisms for School Choice in Two Rounds: Our Results for the Four Settings

-We now state the common aspects of the first two settings before describing them completely; the third setting is quite different.
-In both, in round $\cR_1$, the setup defined in Section \ref{sec:stable} prevails and $\cM_1$ simply computes the student-optimal stable matching respecting the capacity of each school, namely $c(j)$ for $h_j$.
+In round $\cR_1$, the setup defined in Section \ref{sec:stable} prevails and $\cM_1$ simply computes the student-optimal stable matching respecting the capacity of each school, namely $c(j)$ for $h_j$.
 Let this matching be denoted by $M$, $S_M \subseteq S$ be the set of students assigned to schools by $M$ and $L = (S -S_M)$ be the set of {\em left-over students}.
 As shown in \cite{Machiavelli}, $\cM_1$ is DSIC for students.

-In round $\cR_2$, the City has decided to extend matching $M$ in a stable, DSIC manner without any restrictions on extra capacity added to each school.
+For Settings of Type A, in round $\cR_2$, the City has decided to extend matching $M$ in a stable manner without any restrictions on extra capacity added to each school.
 Let us denote this matching by $M'$ and let $c'(j)$ be the number of students matched to school $h_j$, equivalently the {\em round $\cR_2$ capacity of school $h_j$}, for $h_j \in H$.
 Once we obtain the solution under this assumption, we will show how it can be modified in case the City can only add a restricted number of extra seats to each school.

+For Settings of Type B, in round $\cR_2$ a change is made to the sets of participants, which may cause $M$ to no longer be a valid or stable matching. $\cM_2$ then updates $M$ to $M'$ in order to ensure a stable matching.
+By allowing {\em updates}, we let some students in $M$ get unmatched in $M'$, or get matched to different schools.
+The City would like to minimize the number of students who would have to change schools, or no longer be matched to a school, in going from $M$ to $M'$.
+We call $M'$ a \textbf{minimum stable re-allocation} of $M$.
+Formally, M' is a minimum stable re-allocation of $M$ if $M'$ is a stable matching over all participants and the number of students $s_i \in S_M$ where $M(s_i) \neq M'(s_i)$ is minimized.

 \begin{lemma} For some student $s_i$, let $M(s_i) = h_j$.
 Then for any student $s_k \in L$, $s_k$ appears after $s_i$ in $l(h_j)$. \end{lemma}

 \begin{proof} If $s_k$ were to appear before $s_i$ in $l(h_j)$, then $(s_k, h_j)$ will form a blocking pair for $M$, contradicting its stability. \end{proof}